rickyHong/Vocab-Expansion-LLAMA-Wiki/llama.cpp-Deployment.md

 Before running, please ensure:

-1. The model quantization process requires loading the entire unquantized model into memory, so make sure there is enough available memory (7B version requires more than 13G).
-2. When loading the quantized model (e.g., the 7B version), ensure that the available memory on the machine is greater than 4-6G (affected by context length).
-3. The system should have `make` (built-in for MacOS/Linux) or `cmake` (need to be installed separately for Windows) build tools.
+1. The system should have `make` (built-in for MacOS/Linux) or `cmake` (need to be installed separately for Windows) build tools.
-4. It is recommended to use Python 3.9 or 3.10 to build and run the [llama.cpp tool](https://github.com/ggerganov/llama.cpp).
+2. It is recommended to use Python 3.10
-5. The latest llama.cpp adds GPU support.
+3. The latest llama.cpp adds GPU support.
 Please refer to [https://github.com/ggerganov/llama.cpp/discussions/915](https://github.com/ggerganov/llama.cpp/discussions/915)

 ### Step 1: Clone and build llama.cpp